 Preparing your company for sale

-Working towards an exit after many years of running your business can be a stressful process which can impact on family and business life.
-There are a number of considerations when selling your business - deals are complex, drawn out affairs involving due diligence, intense negotiations, countless documents, late nights and personal and professional sacrifice.
+Working towards an exit after many years of running your business can be a stressful process, one which can impact on family and business life.
+Whilst you may not be thinking about an immediate sale, preparation is key when it comes to selling your business.

 Planning and experience is key to a successful outcome